I’m making Ex Libris bookplates using the To The Moon stamp set.

 I hope that you enjoyed this inspiration and that you’ll give it a go.
 As you can see, the To The Moon stamp set is versatile and I have used it here beyond card making.
 The Ex Libris bookplates are great for labelling your books.

-Make sure you make extra because your family and friends would like some too.
+Make sure you make extra because your family and friends would appreciate some too.